Preston-Landers/speakur-discussion/README.md

 speakur-discussion
 ==================

 Provides a real-time discussion forum for any web resource.
-Simple to use; no server required.
+Simple to use; no server required other than a free Firebase.com account.

+A free Firebase account has resource limits but these limits should be adequate for a typical blog or low traffic site.
+If you wish to use this on a high traffic site you may need to pay Firebase.
+All the comments and other data is stored on your Firebase account under your control.

 NOTE: The rest of this document has been auto-generated.
 I need to update it.